kmsholcomb/docs-rackspace/doc/style-guide/alphabetical-terms.rst

    * - per
      -
      - Use *per* rather than a slash in text to mean for each.
 In graphical material, use the slash if space is a constraint.
-See `Avoid obscure non-English words and abbreviations
-       <../basic-writing-guidelines.html#avoid-obscure-non-english-words-and-abbreviations>`__.

        Do not use *per* to mean *according to* or *by way of*.

+       See also :ref:`avoid-obscure-words`.

        *Use:*